Klipper3d/klipper/docs/Code_Overview.md

   (**klippy/reactor.py**) and most high-level actions originate from IO and timer event callbacks from that reactor.
 * A thread for writing messages to the log so that the other threads do not block on log writes.
-This thread resides entirely in the **klippy/queuelogger.py** code and its operation is generally not exposed to the main Python thread.
+This thread resides in the **klippy/queuelogger.py** code and its multi-threaded nature is not exposed to the main Python thread.
 * A thread per micro-controller that performs the low-level reading and writing of messages to that micro-controller.
-It resides in the **klippy/chelper/serialqueue.c** C code and its operation is generally not exposed to the Python code.
+It resides in the **klippy/chelper/serialqueue.c** C code and its multi-threaded nature is not exposed to the Python code.
 * A thread per micro-controller for processing messages received from that micro-controller in the Python code.
 This thread is created in **klippy/serialhdl.py**.
 Care must be taken in Python callbacks